-It is a requirement of State Grantees to describe how they will distribute grant funds to local governments and Indian tribes.
-This section does not apply to the City of Fort Worth.
+It is a requirement of CDBG-DR Grantees to describe how they will distribute grant funds to local governments and Indian tribes.
+The City of Fort Worth will manage the owneroccupied repair program directly, but will work through developer proposals and/or other agencies and subrecipient nonprofits for the remaining program activities.